-The signed original FY 2021 application and all attachments must be submitted to the Federal Project Officers by June 7, 2021.
-FY 2020 annual progress reports must be submitted by January 30, 2022.
-The Children's Bureau strongly encourages states to submit their annual program report before January 30th; however, because January 30, 2022 falls on a Sunday, the Children's Bureau will accept submissions received on Monday, January 31, 2022 as timely for this year only.
+The signed original FY 2022 application and all attachments must be submitted to the Federal Project Officers by June 10, 2022.
+FY 2022 annual progress reports must be submitted by January 30, 2023.
 Applications and reports are to be submitted to CBCAP@acf.hhs.gov with a copy to the assigned Regional Office (see Attachment 8 for this information).